stevewhitehouse66/Xmas-Project/README.md

 I'm doing my xmas project as if it was a full on project for a third party.
 I will include (asuuming i haven't bit off more than i can chew) A Brief, User Stories, A Project Board On Github, lo=fi/ hi-fi page mockups and testing/validation.

-Time to eat the elephant (pass the salt)
+Time to eat the elephant (pass the salt please?)

 ## Brief

-Lucy wwants a website for her dog grooming salon in Birminghame, she wants to show off her work, promote her business and grooming products range, take bookings and provide contact and social media info.
+Lucy wants a website for her dog grooming salon in Birminghame, she wants to show off her work, promote her business and grooming products range, take bookings and provide contact and social media info.

 ## User Stories